LLNL/scr/doc/rst/users/halt.rst

 In most cases, the :code:`scr_halt` command communicates these conditions to the running application via the :code:`halt.scr` file, which is stored in the hidden :code:`.scr` directory within the prefix directory.
+The application can determine when to exit by calling :code:`SCR_Should_exit`.

+Additionally, one can set :code:`SCR_HALT_EXIT=1` to configure SCR to exit the job if it detects an active halt condition.
-The SCR library reads the halt file when the application calls :code:`SCR_Init` and each time the application completes a checkpoint.
+In that case, the SCR library reads the halt file when the application calls :code:`SCR_Init` and during :code:`SCR_Complete_output` after each complete checkpoint.
 If a halt condition is satisfied, all tasks in the application call :code:`exit`.
-One can disable this behavior by setting the :code:`SCR_HALT_ENABLED` parameter to 0.
-In this case, the application can determine when to exit by calling :code:`SCR_Should_exit`.

 Halt after next checkpoint
 --------------------------